-The key to Licketyspit’s work is our participatory engagement with children under twelve through drama-led play, which has grown from our developmental work with 3-7 year olds over the last 20 years as we have been making theatre for them.
+The key to Licketyspit’s work is our participatory engagement with children under twelve through drama-led play, which has grown from our developmental work with 3-7 year olds over the last 20 years.
 Our work is built on the synergy between actors and children as play experts.
-Our Instrumental projects are delivered by skilled actor-pedagogues who make it easy and fun for anyone to play almost anywhere.
-Our approach is underpinned by children’s rights, a commitment to equality and a belief that everyone is creative.
+Our instrumental projects are delivered by skilled actor-pedagogues who make it easy and fun for anyone to play almost anywhere, unlock their imaginations and become their fullest selves.
+Our approach is underpinned by children’s rights, a commitment to equality and a belief that everyone is creative!

 Licketyspit creates and tours original children’s theatre for 0-12’s within a multi-stranded output of drama-led play projects that involve story-making, writing and telling; music; songs; rhymes; playground play; poetry; drawing; dance and performance.
 We lead intergenerational child-centred play in schools, arts and community settings.
 We have particular expertise at creative engagement with 3-7’s, children with additional support needs and with english as an additional language.

 “Utterly child centred theatre.
 The whole school from nursery to P7 were transfixed!”
 Senior Teacher, Edinburgh, Heelie-go-Leerie 2008